RunasSudo/Eos/README.md

 # Eos: Modular verifiable elections

-Work in progress – An API for elections and cryptography is more or less complete, focus is now on building a functional user interface
+Work in progress – Both API and GUI are sufficiently complete to have seen experimental use

 ## Comparison with competitors